palaa159/Docs/OpenBCI Software/02_GUI_Widget_Guide.md

 ?raw=true" width="70%">

 This Widget only appears when in playback mode.
 It allows you to select a different playback without having to “Stop System”.
 There is a button in the top right of the Widget that allows you to select any OpenBCI playback file (.txt or .csv).
 Selecting other types of files may cause an error.

+## Custom Widget

+We also have made it possible for you to create your own, personalized widgets for whatever purposes you may need them!
+To learn how, see the custom widget tutorial [here](https://docs.openbci.com/Tutorials/16-Custom_Widgets).